thecoachanna/thecoachanna/README.md

     </a>
 </p>

+### About Me:

+Hi, I'm Anna!
+I'm a Software Engineering Intern at a stealth mode start-up and recent bootcamp graduate from General Assembly where I built a strong foundation in web development, including skills in modern front-end and back-end technologies.

+I am currently gaining hands-on experience in my internship working with serverless architecture and cloud computing within AWS.
+Specifically building functions in Lambda and implementing AWS Simple Email Service within our React app.

+As a lifelong learner, I'm excited by the ever-evolving field of software engineering and facing new challenges.

+In 2023, I'm continuing to work hard in order to land my first full-time role as a Software Engineer and mentor other bootcamp graduates who are hoping to do the same.

 ### Projects:

 <li><a href="https://workoutbuddy2.herokuapp.com/">WorkoutBuddy</a> - A web application that allows users to find fellow exercise enthusiasts in their area to meet up and workout with.
 It is a concept that is dear to me because of the difficulty I’ve experienced making friends in a new city and preferring to be active over just food + drinks.</li>